 Research by Phone, Purchase by Desktop

-While mobile traffic has grown by leaps and bounds in recent years, desktops remained the preferred mode of making a purchase.
-Compared to tablets and smartphones,, desktops outperformed in terms of sales, conversion rates and bounce rates for the November-December period.
+While mobile traffic has grown by leaps and bounds in recent years, desktops remained the preferred mode of purchasing.
+Compared to tablets and smartphones, desktops outperformed in sales, conversion, and bounce rates for November-December.
 Between tablets and mobile phones, tablets were used more for buying than smartphones.

 iOS Trumps Android

-Another key takeaway was the obvious difference in the iOS vs Android debate.
+Another key takeaway was the apparent difference in the iOS vs. Android debate.
 Apple devices stood ahead of their Android counterparts in almost all key metrics, particularly in terms of sales percentages:

 - iOS traffic accounted for 28.7 percent of total online traffic, while Android traffic was less than half at 12%.

-- iOS sales accounted for 17.4 percent of total online sales, 4 times more than Android sales, which were just 4.4% of all online sales.
+- iOS sales accounted for 17.4 percent of total online sales, four times more than Android sales, which were just 4.4% of all online sales.